SE7EN-Lab/kubernetes-handson/Installation_Bootstrapping/k8s-virtualbox/README.md

                 - Start worker services.
                 - From master node, verify the status of worker node => Worker status: NotReady is expected as the networking isn't configured yet.

-## Stage 8: Bootstrapping kubernetes worker node - TLS way (Preffered option for huge cluster)
+## Stage 8: Bootstrapping kubernetes worker node - TLS way (Prefered option for huge cluster)
 - With TLS bootstrapping, the manual process of managing worker node certificates & config is eliminated.
     - Nodes can generate certificate key pairs by themselves
     - Nodes can generate certificate signing request by themselves